 How Corporate Lunch Increases Employee Productivity

 Did you know that laying on a healthy corporate lunch is one of the most powerful ways to improve productivity and profits (not to mention staff morale and collaboration)?
-Affordable, straightforward and fun, it sounds too good to be true, right?
+Affordable, straightforward and fun, catering for lunch sounds too good to be true, right?
 Yet all the facts support the idea that when it comes to lunch, what’s good for your team is great for business.

 Food fuels the fire